 When a Cash Advance Isn't Cash

-For example, if your credit card is setup for overdraft protection, the overdraft amount will be treated as a cash advance.
-Wire transfers and money orders purchased with your credit card may also be considered cash advances.
+Some transactions are treated as a cash advance even though you never physically withdrew cash on your credit card.
+For example, if your credit card is set up for overdraft protection, the overdraft amount will be treated as a cash advance.
+Wire transfers, money orders, and cryptocurrency purchased with your credit card may also be considered cash advances.
 Refer to your credit card agreement to figure out which transactions may be treated as cash advances.